 Children outgrow their outfits very fast.
-Select stretchable fabric so that garments can be used for at least an year or two.
-Fabric like elastic and knit tend to stretch and are the smartest choice for children’s clothing.
+Select stretchable fabric so that garments can be used for at least a year or two.
+Fabrics like elastics and knits tend to stretch and are the smartest choice for children’s clothing.

-For some further reading on satin, please check out our post call Smooth and Shimmery Silk Satin.
+For some further reading on satin, please check out our post called Smooth and Shimmery Silk Satin.

 It’s a common practice to go for shades of pink for girls and shades of blue for boys.
-But times are changing and it’s okay to go outside the box.
-Your child’s complexion should also be considered when deciding on a color.
-While most colors suit children with fair skin, those with darker complexion often look best in shades of white, pink and green.
+But times are changing and it's okay to go outside the box.
+Your child's complexion should also be considered when deciding on a color.
+While most colors suit children with fair skin, those with darker complexions often look best in shades of white, pink, and green.